thycotic/ss-docs/remote-password-changing/configuring-secret-dependencies-for-rpc/com-plus-dependency-scanner/index.md

 ### Component Services

-For all supported versions of Windows and Windows Server, ensure that **NETWORK** has Remote access permissions to the machine.
+For all supported versions of Windows and Windows Server, ensure that **NETWORK** has remote access permissions to the machine.

 1. Open **Component Services** (dcomcnfg.exe).
 1. Under **Console Root**, expand **Component Services** and the **Computers** folder.